Annual subscription

 What is an annual subscription?

-An annual subscription is a billing arrangement in which a customer pays once for a full year of access to a product or service, typically at a discounted rate compared to monthly plans.
+An annual subscription is a billing arrangement where a customer pays once for a full year of access to a product or service, typically at a discounted rate compared to paying month by month.
+Annual subscriptions are one of the most reliable ways to build predictable recurring revenue because the customer commits to a full year upfront rather than renewing every month.

 Why offer an annual subscription?